Daniel-Ope06/mine-chess-v0/README.md

 # Mine_Chess
 ## Game Description:
-This game is simply normal chess with a few extra rules:
+This game is standard chess with a few extra rules:
 - Killing enemy pieces gives gold
   - piece_value = {'PAWN':1, 'KNIGHT':3, 'BISHOP':3, 'ROOK':5, 'QUEEN':9, 'KING':0}
 - Gold can be used to buy mines